 “We are the ultimate ‘trust mark,’ with the endorsement of Standards Australia consumers can take heart that products that carry our logo are not only better for the forests but also better for you and me,” Mr Ross said.

 But it is the overarching governance structure, the commitment to independence in the certification process is of utmost importance.

-“Governance is a very contentious topic at the moment, with so much greenwashing occurring in the marketplace the Responsible Wood certification scheme is the only forest based certification scheme that is independent and technically robust.”
+“Governance is a very contentious topic at the moment, the Responsible Wood certification scheme is a creditable forest-based certification scheme that is technically robust.’

 “If consumers are looking for a credible forest certification scheme, the Responsible Wood certification scheme ticks all the boxes,” Mr Dorries said.

 For more information about standard development, including a detailed overview of our standards, please refer to the Responsible Wood ‘Standards Brochure’ which is available through the Responsible Wood website.

 *Please note, the article has been edited due to error